satzlich/swift-rohan/RohanHelp/markdown/discrepancy.md

 - **Export Behavior**
    - The app auto-corrects positioning during LaTeX export
-   - Avoid edge cases like `\sum\nolimits\limits`; results may deviate from expectations in minute ways
+   - Avoid edge cases like `\sum\nolimits\limits`; results may deviate from expectations in minute ways.
+Besides, it's not a good practice to consciously introduce redundant commands in both LaTeX and the app.

 ## Navigation